History of the Brooklyn Nets: 1967–1976: The ABA years

 In 1972, two years after the acquisition of Barry, the Nets advanced to their first ABA finals.
 However, they could not overcome the Indiana Pacers and lost the series four games to two.
 Barry left after that postseason, sending the Nets into rebuilding mode.
 The 1972–73 season was one of disappointment, as the Nets only managed to win 30 games.

 The 1973–74 season saw the Nets finally put all the pieces together.
 The key event of the season though would come in the 1973 off-season, as the Nets acquired Julius Erving from the Virginia Squires.
 With Erving, who was affectionately known as "Dr. J", the Nets ended the season with a franchise record 55 victories.
 After Erving was voted the ABA's MVP, the Nets advanced in the playoffs and won their first title, defeating the Utah Stars in the 1974 ABA Finals.

 The success continued into the 1974–75 season as they topped the previous season's win record by winning 58 games—a record that still stands to this day.
 The Nets, though, were eliminated four games to one, by the Spirits of St. Louis in the first round of the 1975 ABA playoffs.

 Tragedy struck the Nets on the afternoon of June 24, 1975, when forward Wendell Ladner was killed when Eastern Air Lines Flight 66 crashed after being caught in severe wind shear upon final approach to John F. Kennedy International Airport.

 The Nets continued their winning ways in the 1975–76 season—the final season for the ABA—with Erving leading them to a successful 55–win season; he also was named MVP again that year.
 After a grueling series with the Denver Nuggets, the Nets won the last ABA championship series in league history in six games.
-The series clincher had Erving leading the Nets on a massive fourth quarter comeback at the Nassau Coliseum after being down 22 points in the third quarter.
+The series clincher had Erving leading the Nets on a massive fourth quarter comeback at the Nassau Coliseum after being down 22 points in the third quarter, with a decisive 28 points performance from John Williamson.
 The win gave the team their second championship in three years.